 There are two ways to browse for apps: in the App Directory or right in Slack.

-Add apps through the App Directory
+Explore the Slack App Directory

-Keep in mind: Anyone can build a Slack app, so choose tools and services you trust.
+Keep in mind: Anyone can build a Slack app, so only choose tools and services you trust.
 If you suspect that an app is in breach of our API terms and conditions, please let us know.